Fist of the North Star: Lost Paradise: Synopsis

-Kenshiro is summoned to the arena by Rei, who accuses him of killing his parents and kidnapping his sister.
-Kenshiro defeats him in battle, and Rei's sister Airi is revealed to him.
-After Kenshiro cures Airi's blindness, Rei asks Kenshiro for help in tracking down the culprit.
-Xsana reveals that Yuria is housed within Sphere City, in a room called the Chamber of Miracles.
-Her father, Nadai, entered the chamber at some point with his wife, who died inside.
-Thinking Nadai killed her mother, Xsana stabbed him in rage.
-Kenshiro and Jagre reach a village where they encounter zombified villagers, revealed to be the result of Meito Kieiken, which was used by Kyo-Oh on Jagre.
-At the summit, Kenshiro meets a man who challenges him to a duel, revealing himself to be Nadai upon defeat.
-The two then notice that Eden is under siege by the Holy Imperial Army, led by Thouzer.
-Fighting his way through, Kenshiro finds that Hokuto Shinken is ineffective against Thouzer, but defeats him after deducing that his immunity was due to situs inversus.
-With Eden's gate destroyed, Xsana decides to open up the city's walls.
-Rei deduces that his sister's kidnapper is in Eden, managing to track him down with Kenshiro.
-The kidnapper is revealed to be Jagi, the third brother of Hokuto Shinken.
-Kenshiro challenges Jagi to a duel at the arena, and gains the upper hand thanks to Nadai, allowing Rei to execute Jagi.
-Rei thanks Kenshiro and bids him farewell.
+Kenshiro is challenged by Rei, accused of killing his parents and kidnapping his sister Airi.
+After Kenshiro defeats him, Airi is found and Kenshiro cures her blindness.
+Xsana reveals that Yuria is within Sphere City, in a room called the Chamber of Miracles.
+Her father, Nadai, entered the chamber years before with his dying wife, only for Xsana to witness him murder her, leading Xsana to kill him.
+After Yuria entered, the doors sealed; only Nadai could open them.
+To try and spot Yuria through Sphere City's dome, Kenshiro and Jagre climb a nearby mountain, passing a village of zombie-like villagers; maddened victims of Meito Kieiken, Kyo-Oh's style.
+At the summit, Kenshiro is challenged by a man who reveals himself to be a still-living Nadai upon defeat.
+Eden then comes under siege by the Holy Imperial Army, led by Thouzer.
+Kenshiro finds that Hokuto Shinken is ineffective against Thouzer, but defeats him after deducing that his immunity is due to situs inversus.
+With Eden's gate destroyed, Xsana decides to open up the city's walls, ending Eden's isolation.
+Rei and Kenshiro finally track down Airi's kidnapper hiding in Eden: Jagi, the third brother of Hokuto Shinken.
+Kenshiro challenges Jagi to a duel at the arena, and gains the upper hand thanks to Nadai, allowing Rei to execute Jagi, thanking Kenshiro and leaving with Airi.
 Meanwhile, Targa is sent back to the Army of Ruin.